Floris93100/BlackjackFFNN/README.md

 # Memory Consolidation in Simple Games by Deep-Q Forward-Forward Learning
-This is the repository for the bachelor's thesis on Forward-Forward learning and it's extension to the field of reinforcement learning.
+This is the repository for the RUG bachelor's thesis on Forward-Forward learning and it's extension to the field of reinforcement learning.

 The research starts with creating gameplay data from blackjack using the optimal strategy.
 Various types of Forward-Forward Neural Networks are subsequently trained using this data.
 Lastly, an adaptation of the Forward-Forward algorithm is introduced, called deep-Q Forward-Forward Learning.
 This algorithm uses a Forward-Forward Neural Network as a function approximator in reinforcement learning.